fret/cytoscape/README.md

 ```

 #### For Core Developer
-Before start development, you need to initialize your repo with git flow:
+Before start development, you need to initialize your repo with git-flow:

-For each sun-project, run the following command:
+For each sub-project, run the following command:

 ```
-git flow init -d
+git-flow init -d
 ```

 You need write permission to push your code.
 The following is for impl bundle: